-What to Serve with Shrimp Toast
+What to Serve with Prawn Toast

 This shrimp toast situation is so hearty, you don’t need much to round out the meal.
 I’m always trying to eat more veggies, so I’d recommend this simple radicchio salad with corn or this no mayo coleslaw – both great for hot summer evenings!

-Or if you just need every meal served on a lovely piece of toast, try this smoked salmon tartine, this spicy avocado toast, a tuna tartare tartine for two, some ricotta and zucchini toast, or this ceviche avocado toast!
+Or if you just need every meal served on a lovely piece of toast, try this smoked salmon tartine, this spicy avocado toast, a tuna tartare tartine for two, some ricotta toast, or this ceviche avocado toast!
 One loaf of bread and you’re set for the week on meals!